pravega/pravega/documentation/src/docs/metrics.md

      @Getter(AccessLevel.PROTECTED)
      final OpStatsLogger createStreamSegment = STATS_LOGGER.createStats(SEGMENT_CREATE_LATENCY);
    ```
-3. Use these metrics within code at the appropriate places where you would like to collect and record the values.
+3. Use these metrics within code at the appropriate places where the values should be collected and recorded.

    ```
      getCreateStreamSegment().reportSuccessEvent(elapsed);
    ```
- Here `SEGMENT_CREATE_LATENCY` is the name of this metric, and `createStreamSegment` is the metric object, which tracks operations of `createSegment`. and we will get the time (i.e. time taken by each operation and other numbers computed based on them) for each `createSegment` operation happened.
+ Here `SEGMENT_CREATE_LATENCY` is the name of this metric, and `createStreamSegment` is the metric object, which tracks operations of `createSegment` and we will get the time (i.e. time taken by each operation and other numbers computed based on them) for each `createSegment` operation happened.

 ## Example for Dynamic Gauge